mariocuomo/Sentinel-Cloud-Discovery-Connector/expanded/README.md

 ### Timer Schedule

 The function runs on a timer schedule defined by a CRON expression.
-Default is every hour.
+Default is daily at midnight.

 **CRON Expression Format:** `{second} {minute} {hour} {day} {month} {day-of-week}`